 Why is supply chain mapping important?

-Supply chain mapping allows you to put strategies in place to rapidly react when a supplier faces a shortage, an order gets lost in the system, there’s a surge in demand or something even more unexpected happens.
+Supply chain mapping allows you to put strategies in place to rapidly react when there are supply chain problems like a supplier faces a shortage, an order gets lost in the system, there’s a surge in demand or something even more unexpected happens.
 You also develop a deeper understanding of the surrounding costs, timeframes, and risks, and thereby gain an advantage over competitors who lack this important knowledge.

 Understanding your supply chain